6 top tips for choosing the best CD for your money

 5. Choose the right type of CD

-For example, a no-penalty CD, sometimes called a liquid CD, doesn’t penalize you for withdrawing your money before the term ends.
+For example, a no-penalty CD, sometimes called a liquid CD, lets you skip worrying about the fourth step in this checklist.
+This option will not penalize you for withdrawing your money before the term ends.
 If you think you might need the money before the CD matures, or you want the option to withdraw it penalty-free to pursue a better investment, a no-penalty CD can be a good choice.
 The trade-off is the APY probably will be lower than it is on a traditional CD.

 If you expect to get a nice bonus at work, you might consider an add-on CD, which lets you add money to the account during the term.
+However, these are relatively rare, and they tend to pay lower yields than traditional CDs and no-penalty CDs.
 IRA CDs are an alternative that tend to have lower yields, but they have tax advantages.

-6. Find a federally insured bank or credit union
+6. Make sure you’re doing business at a federally-insured bank or credit union

 Shop only with banks and credit unions that are protected by the Federal Deposit Insurance Corp.
 (FDIC) or the National Credit Union Association (NCUA) Share Insurance Fund.
 If your bank or credit union were to fail, your money would be protected.